If you have bent toes which are causing you pain or discomfort, you may well be suffering from a common foot condition known as Hammer Toes.

 Again it is important to look for sandals which are leather lined.
 This is particularly important in the summer when temperatures start to heat up and your feet are likely to sweat.
 Non-leather shoes are never a good option!

 We would recommend looking at wide-fit sandals which will be more accommodating for your hammer toes.

 Sole Bliss wedges are the perfect shoe for women with hammer toes.
 Handcrafted from luxuriously soft suede, they all feature the components of our award-winning Comfort Technology.
 A deep and wide toe-box provides a comfortable fit for women with hammer toes; triple-layer underfoot cushioning provides extra comfort and support; and our peep-toe design is strategically positioned to accommodate awkward toes and difficult joints.

 The best boots for hammer toes have a wide toe-box and an extra deep design.
 The interior should be soft leather which eliminates pressure on your hammer toes.
 The soles should be very soft too with support for sensitive soles and painful feet.

 Sole Bliss boots are designed for wide feet, bunions and hammer toes.
 They provide a generous fit which never cramps toes, a stretch panel to accommodate difficult joints, and a luxuriously soft and supportive insole.

 The key to looking after your hammer toes is finding comfortable, accommodating shoes.
 If your hammer toes are causing you serious pain, you can take anti-inflammatory medication or consider surgery.
 Other home remedies including taping your toes or applying an ice pack several times a day.

 To view Sole Bliss' Collection of Shoes for Hammer Toes, please click here.
-If you need any help finding the right shoes for hammer toes for you, please feel free to contact our friendly, knowledgeable customer care team who are here to help!
+If you need any help finding the right shoes for hammer toes for you, please feel free to contact our friendly customer care team who are here to help!

 Do you want to add products to your personal account?